cosmos/interchain-security/docs/docs/adrs/adr-018-remove-vscmatured.md

 - Stop setting VSC send timestamps when sending `VSCPackets`.
 - Stop removing the VSC send timestamps when receiving `VSCMaturedPackets`.
 - Remove the logic from `EndBlockCCR` that checks if the first VSC send timestamp in iterator plus `VscTimeoutPeriod` exceeds the current block time.
-- Remove the `VscTimeoutPeriod` parameter.
+- Deprecate the `VscTimeoutPeriod` parameter.

 **Redesign key assignment pruning.** The reason for keeping "old" consumer addresses in the previous design was to enable slashing / jailing validators that misbehave on consumer chains, i.e., the slashing logic uses the `GetProviderAddrFromConsumerAddr` method that accesses the mapping from validator addresses on consumer chains to validator addresses on the provider chain (`ValidatorsByConsumerAddrBytePrefix`).